daphne-eu/daphne/doc/development/PropertyInference.md

     This functions sets all data properties to *unknown* except the value type(s).
     After invoking this utility function, type comparisons will only consider the data/value type, so the comparison result should be as expected.

+**In the DAPHNE runtime, data properties are stored as member variables of DAPHNE data objects.**
+More precisely, the data properties are stored at the level of the data type superclasses `Matrix` and `Frame` (see `src/runtime/local/datastructures/Matrix.h` and `src/runtime/local/datastructures/Frame.h`).
+The rationale for not storing data properties at the level of individual data type subclasses (such as `DenseMatrix` and `CSRMatrix`) is that data properties describe the logical data.
+While certain data properties may make certain physical representations more suitable, the data properties and the physical representation of a data object can be viewed independently of each other.

 **Each data property can have an *unknown value*.**
 After DaphneDSL parsing, most (almost all) data properties are unknown in the initial DaphneIR representation.
 Through data property inference, some/many data properties can become known at compile-time, but not necessarily all.